fossas/fossa-cli/docs/references/files/fossa-yml.md

 >NOTE: At least one project must be specified upon creating a release group.

->NOTE: `projectId` , `projectRevision`, and `projectBranch` must all be specified when providing a releaseGroupProject.
+>NOTE: `projectLocator` , `projectRevision`, and `projectBranch` must all be specified when providing a releaseGroupProject.

 #### `releaseGroup.releaseGroupProjects.projectLocator:`
 The project locator defines a unique ID that the FOSSA API will use to reference this project within FOSSA.
 The project locator can be found in the UI on the project `Settings` page listed as the `Project Locator` underneath the `Project Title` setting.